13 Most Asked Questions About Uber as a Successful On-Demand Business Model

 5. Frequency of Usage

-When you are finalizing the niche for your Uber startup, what you need to look out for is the customer frequency of service usage and the transaction made within the application.
+When you are finalizing the niche for your Uber startup, what you need to look out for is the customer frequency of service usage and the transactions made within the application.

 6. Customer Retention